arthurfincham/arthurfincham/README.md

 </div>

 I’m Arthur, a recent graduate from Maker’s Academy.

-Since I finished university in May 2021, working on Ruby and Javascript, I’ve been practicing my coding skills everyday to prepare myself for a role as a Full Stack Engineer.
-At the moment my focus is on React; making an effort to challenge myself and learn more everyday.
+Since I finished university in May 2021, working on Ruby and Javascript, I’ve been practicing my coding skills everyday to prepare myself for a role as a **Full Stack Engineer**.

+At the moment my focus is on **React**; making an effort to challenge myself and learn more everyday.

-I love tech as it is an ever-changing and exiciting field.As a naturally good communicator, I’d love to join a team that collaborates to deliver impactful projects.
+I love tech as it is an ever-changing and exiciting field.
+As a naturally good communicator, I’d love to join a team that collaborates to deliver impactful projects.

-Please see some of my favourite projects below:
+_Please see some of my favourite projects below:_